-In this category, we are looking to celebrate the work of a photographer - amateur or professional - who has successfully engaged audiences with climate change and its causes, impacts, and/or solutions.
+In this category, we were looking to celebrate the work of photographers - amateur or professional - who have successfully engaged audiences with climate change and its causes, impacts, and/or solutions.

 Climate Change Communicator of the Year - People’s Choice Award

 This is a people’s vote!
 We wanted to know who you thought should be recognised for their contribution to engaging people with climate change - someone in the public sphere in the past year, communicating climate change with the public in a way that really stood out.

 In the first stage of voting, we accepted nominations from the public.
 The Climate Outreach team then decided on a shortlist of three nominees which went back to the public vote, and the nominee with the most votes won.

 Winners: Kathy Jetñil-Kijiner and Aka Niviâna